tschutter/tschutter.github.io/README.txt

     nikola github_deploy

-Note that it can take up to 20 minutes for deployed changes to be seen at github.io.
+Note that this will auto-commit any changes.
+It can take up to 20 minutes for deployed changes to be seen at github.io.

 To check all available commands::